-Core to the exchange of insights between human and AI systems is the question of how knowledge - both from human, domain insights and from knowledge and datadriven AI systems - can be represented in AI agents and communicated between those agents and human users, drawing from methods in explainable AI, the development of narrative approaches to explaining AI systems, and human-in-the-loop learning, including in physical environments.
-In developing these methods, modelling approaches that bridge between knowledge and data-driven models and human models of the world will be necessary especially where these also need to account for the hard physical constraints of real-world applications.
+Core to the exchange of insights between human and Al systems is the question of how knowledge - both from human, domain insights and from knowledge and data-driven Al systems - can be represented in Al agents and communicated between those agents and human users, drawing from methods in explainable Al, the development of narrative approaches to explaining Al systems, and human-in-the-loop learning, including in physical environments.
+In developing these methods, modelling approaches that bridge between knowledge and data-driven models and human models of the world will be necessary especially where these also need to account for the hard physical constraints of real world applications.